basho/basho_docs/source/languages/en/riak/cookbooks/Rolling-Upgrades.md

 <div class="info"><div class="title">Note for Secondary Index users</div>
-If you use Riak's Secondary Indexes and are upgrading from a version prior to Riak version 1.3.1, you need to reformat the indexes using the [riak-admin reformat-indexes](/references/Command-Line-Tools---riak-admin/#reformat-indexes) command.
+If you use Riak's Secondary Indexes and are upgrading from a version prior to Riak version 1.3.1, you need to reformat the indexes using the [[riak-admin reformat-indexes|Command-Line-Tools - riak-admin#reformat-indexes]] command.
 More details about reformatting indexes are available in the
 [release notes](https://github.com/basho/riak/blob/master/RELEASE-NOTES.md).
 </div>